Arghun-dev/React-Alert-/README.md

 So I have to initialize a state called for example, formSubmitted inside my state to initialize the logic that when the onClick event called, then show Alert.

+Why We Do this ?

+**To prevent repeated setState and to prevent componentDidUpdate exceeds setState Error**

+**Notice that this is extremely important to do this, you have to do this with onClick function in form**

 And also, I have to initialize the initial States of Alert properties: showAlert, alertStatus, dashboardAlertHeading and alertText

 Profile.js